sandratoh/lighthouse-web-notes/Week_1/Day_4/High_Order_Functions.md

 # High-Order Functions

 ## Overview
-Functions that take in callbacks are referred to as **Higher Order Functions**.
+* Functions that take in callbacks are referred to as **Higher Order Functions**.

+* Functions are values

 *(Notes: remember the 'receiver' functions of callback functions?
 Those are it!)*